JoseanG24/surveyapp/README.md

 # surveyapp
-A solo project made by me during an internship program
+A solo project made by me during an internship program (Not completely finished)

 the technologies used are React JS, Node JS and SQL SERVER